Skip to main

 Connecting the local area one CHEW at a time

-Partners include George Mason University’s College of Science, Institute for a Sustainable Earth, Mason Sustainability, and Mason Facilities.
-A special thank you to the generous funding from Amazon Web Services.
+Our partners include George Mason University’s College of Science, the Institute for a Sustainable Earth, Mason Sustainability, and Mason Facilities.
+A special thank you to the generous funding from Amazon Web Services, ISE, and Mason Facilities.

 Foragers' Forest facts